BretFisher/BretFisher/README.md

 ## My examples and templates (New stuff on top)

+- [Silent Rebuilds](https://github.com/BretFisher/silent-rebuilds) - Upstream Docker images are silently updating and overwriting tags.
+This explains what to do about that.
 - [Awesome DevOps Demo Apps](https://github.com/BretFisher/awesome-cloud-demo-apps) - A list of multi-container demo apps that run on servers
 - [Awesome Swarm](https://github.com/BretFisher/awesome-swarm) - A list of resources, tools, and learning on Docker/Mirantis Swarm (SwarmKit)
 - [Kubernetes initContainer Examples and Good Defaults](https://github.com/BretFisher/initcontainers) - Learn Kubernetes Init Containers by example, and when to not use them.